Ravjot03/Time-Series-Data-in-Python/Chapter-1/README.md

 # Working with Time Series in pandas

-In this jupyter notebook, i have explained how to create, manipulate and do calculations on time series data.
+In this jupyter notebook, I have explained how to create, manipulate and do calculations on time series data.

 ### Part-1 ==> Dates & Times in pandas
   * Basic building blocks - pd.Timestamp, pd.Period.